Can we wave goodbye to traffic with CarTube?

 The proposal also states that the CarTube would reduce urban travel time by a whopping 75%.
 That said, how realistic is it that such an ambitious plan will ever see the light of day?

 Light at the end of the tunnel

-This is before getting to the financial side of the equation, where estimates probably go from ‘wow, that’s expensive’, to ‘dear lord, that’s the price of a large island’.
-PLP, however, are confident that the costs (whatever they may be), could be reached with a mix of private investors and government funding.
+This is before getting to the financial side of the equation, where estimates probably go from "Wow, that’s expensive", to "Dear lord, that’s the price of a large island".
+PLP, however, is confident that the costs (whatever they may be), could be reached with a mix of private investors and government funding.

-Perhaps it’ll all be worth it, however, for a concept described as the next best thing to teleportation (presumably those making the statement haven’t seen The Fly).
+Perhaps it’ll all be worth it, however, for a concept described as the next best thing to teleportation (presumably those making the statement haven’t seen the movie The Fly).

 Outside the box

 While it’s easy to scoff at such ambition, PLP has claimed that this is also an attempt to challenge people’s current approaches to traffic congestion and make people think outside the box.

 In that sense, it seems churlish to mock such a (high) concept, especially as 20 years ago autonomous vehicles themselves still belonged in the realms of science fiction.
 While the CarTube may not be the answer right now, imagining a world without traffic congestion can’t be all bad.